a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/on-a-new-list.md

 ---
 layout: page
-title: "On a New List of Categories"
+title: "New List"
+published: false
 ---

+## On A New List of Categories

 ### by Charles Sanders Peirce